You most likely know that hostas do very well growing in partial shade, and different species and cultivars thrive in USDA hardiness zones 3 to 9.

 Oak trees have broad limbs with stout trunks that make them an ideal candidate to plant your hostas underneath.
 They also have a deeper root system that won’t form a mat or compete with your hosta roots for nutrients.
 There are both evergreen and deciduous oak trees available, so some will drop their leaves and some will keep them.

-If your oak trees do drop their leaves, you do want to take time to carefully clean out around and over your hostas so they don’t get buried under a thick blanket.
-If they do, this can directly impact how healthy your plants are and how they come back next season.
+Oak trees drop their leaves, so take time to clean out around your hostas so they don’t get buried under a thick blanket.
+If they do, this can directly affect how healthy your plants are and how they come back next season.
 If you get it right, your yard will look like mine and have lush plants surrounding the tree’s base.

 Hostas Under Cedar Trees